Ontario Student Assistance Program: New Canadians

 For new Canadian citizens, permanent residents and protected persons who have resided in Canada for less than 12 months, a residency review is available to determine the province from which they would be eligible to receive student aid.

 Mature students

 Students who finished high school four or more years ago can qualify for more grants to go back to school.

-Registering and applying for OSAP
+Registration and application

-In order to apply for funding consideration from OSAP, students must first register as a new user online at Ontario.ca/osap.
+In order to apply for funding consideration from OSAP, students first register as a new user online at Ontario.ca/osap.
 Students will create an OSAP profile and get an OSAP Access Number (OAN).
 The OAN will be used to log in to the OSAP portal to review current applications and submit future OSAP applications.